-Hitchcock actually shot an hour or so of silent test footage, but Universal nixed the film since it didn't think audiences would warm to a sex-and-murder-filled flick that featured a serial killer as its protagonist.
-Hitchcock was irritated about having to abandon the project, but he revived a few plot points and one of the working titles when he made 1972's Frenzy, a serial-killer tale that may have been the last great Hitchcock film in spite of a decidedly mediocre cast.
+Hitchcock actually shot an hour or so of silent test footage, but Universal nixed the film as it didn't think audiences would warm to a sex- and murder-filled flick that featured a serial killer as its protagonist.
+Hitchcock was irritated about having to abandon the project, but he revived a few plot points and one of the working titles when he made 1972's Frenzy, a serial killer tale that may have been the director's last great film in spite of a decidedly mediocre cast.

 Hitchcock's final project before his death in 1980 was The Short Night, an espionage picture based on a Ronald Kirkbride novel and set in Finland.
-Hitchcock made it as far as considering Walter Matthau, Clint Eastwood, Sean Connery, Catherine Deneuve, and Liv Ullman for the lead roles, but Universal squashed the project in 1979 due to the director's ailing health.
+Hitchcock made it as far as considering Walter Matthau, Clint Eastwood, Sean Connery, Catherine Deneuve, and Liv Ullmann for the lead roles, but Universal squashed the project in 1979 due to the director's failing health.

 Hitchcock had such great luck with his adaptation of John Buchan's novel The Thirty-Nine Steps that when it came time to direct a follow-up, he decided to go back to the well with an adaptation of Buchan's novel Greenmantle.
 Hitchcock wanted to pair Cary Grant and Ingrid Bergman in the lead roles, but Buchan's estate wanted too much money for the screen rights.
 Hitchcock eventually realized his dream pairing of Grant and Bergman with the 1946 classic Notorious.

 Hitchcock spent part of 1951 adapting David Duncan's novel into a screenplay.
 The story involved a Communist agitator on the run from the authorities who steals another man's passport, only to learn that the man is wanted for murder.
-Hitchcock eventually decided "it wasn't any good," and he abandoned the idea to work on a project for which Warner Brothers had just bought the rights: the Broadway hit Dial M for Murder.
+Hitchcock eventually decided "it wasn't any good," and he abandoned the idea to work on a project to which Warner Bros. had just purchased the rights: the Broadway hit Dial M for Murder.

 Hitchcock always wanted to do a movie with Gary Cooper.
 He offered Cooper the lead role in Foreign Correspondent only to have the star turn it down because it was a thriller; Joel McCrea ended up memorably playing the part instead.
 In 1959, though, Hitchcock had another shot when MGM optioned the rights to the novel The Wreck of the Mary Deare for a Hitchcock-Cooper collaboration.

-Hitchcock and Ernest Lehman spent weeks working on the script, but they eventually decided that the story really became a snoozer of a courtroom drama and shifted their focus to the early planning for North by Northwest.
+Hitchcock and Ernest Lehman spent weeks working on the script, but they eventually decided that the story really became a snooze of a courtroom drama and shifted their focus to the early planning for North by Northwest instead.